-In all clinics, you will begin the lifelong process of becoming a reflective lawyer.
-You will also learn how you learn best and apply these lessons after you graduate from law school and embark on your legal career.
+Through your clinical education, you will begin the lifelong process of becoming a reflective lawyer.
 The skills you learn in all of the clinics will be transferable to your work in the future.

 Q. How does a clinic differ from an externship?